nmaier/mkvtoolnix/README.Windows.txt

 Path and name of the "bjam" Boost.Build system tool (see section 2.1.3.)

-  MINGW_PREFIX=i586-mingw32msvc-
+  HOST=i586-mingw32msvc

+The 'host' specification for the standard configure scripts.

+  MINGW_PREFIX=${HOST}-

-Path and prefix of the cross compiler executables
+Path and prefix of the cross compiler executables.
+Defaults to the 'host' specification followed by '-'.
+These settings are correct if your cross compiler has a standard name, e.g. i586-mingw32msvc-gcc.

   INSTALL_DIR=$HOME/mingw